Policies Which May Affect Your Certification

 Certificate of Eligibility & Verifying Enrollment (MGIB, MGIB-SR, & Post 9/11)

 It is the responsibility of the VA to determine eligibility and monthly monetary award.
 This is not determined by the Lorain County Community College School Certifying Official.
 It is also the responsibility of the student to know what their financial obligation is to LCCC if their educational benefits do not completely cover tuition and fees.
-Students using GI Bill Educational Benefits are required to provide LCCC a copy of their Certificate of Eligibility.
+Students using GI Bill® Educational Benefits may provide LCCC a copy of their Certificate of Eligibility, but it is not required.
 This document outlines the benefit chapter and percentage of eligibility to which a student is entitled.
 Any questions regarding eligibility or education benefits should be directed to the Department of Veterans Affairs Educational Hotline at (888) 442-4551.
 Only VA determines eligibility.

 Important: VA students are paid on a monthly basis based on current hours enrolled per month.
-Students need to be aware that taking courses in sub terms (eight-weeks, five-weeks) may affect full-time status.
+Students should be aware that taking courses in sub terms (ex: eight-weeks, five-weeks) may affect full-time status.
 It is the student’s responsibility to check with VA to verify enrollment status.

-The student receiving veteran's educational benefits under Post 9/11 and MGIB Chapters 30 or 1606 must verify their current status at the end of each month by contacting the VA.
+The student receiving veteran's educational benefits under Post 9/11 Ch.
+33 and MGIB Chapters 30 or 1606 must verify their current status at the end of each month by contacting the VA.
 Failure to do so will keep the veteran student from receiving their benefits.
-Chapter 35 (dependents/spouse) are excluded from verifying monthly enrollment.
+Chapter 35 (dependents/spouse) students may be required to self-verify course attendance.
+Please refer to VA official communications for current requirements.

 Student Policies and Standards of Progress

 The Lorain County Community College Catalog policies and regulations apply to all students, including veterans and military-connected students.
-Department of Veterans Affairs rules are additional rules which apply to GI Bill recipients only.
-Academic Advisors are available to answer any questions.
+Department of Veterans Affairs rules are additional rules which apply to GI Bill® recipients only.
+Your assigned academic advisor is available to answer any questions.

 To continue receiving VA benefits, grades must be maintained as indicated in the Veterans’ Standards of Progress.